timveil-overops/oo-docker-demos/README.md

 ## Tips and Tricks

+### Cleaning up Docker

-You can easily grep delete previously download images for these examples with the following command:
+You can easily delete previously download images for these examples with the following command:

 ```bash
 docker images -a | grep "timveil" | awk '{print $3}' | xargs docker rmi
 ```

-or
+or, for a complete system prune (this is what I usually do):

 ```bash
 docker system prune -a -f --volumes